 7. Lab Integration

 If you want to use your EMR to streamline your practice and boost your efficiency then you need to make sure it integrates well with a laboratory, whether the lab is on or off site.

 This will make it easy to monitor the delivery of test samples and track results.
 The results will automatically be added into the patient’s chart, which saves you time by not having to manually enter each lab/image result.
 If your patients results come back and are abnormal in any way then it’s typical that you’d be notified immediately on the EMR screen, or some type of banner would pop up alerting you.

 If you’ve chosen an EMR that also has a patient portal then your patient will also be able to access their lab results as soon as they’re ready.

 A good lab integration will not only make communication between you and lab easier, it should display the results in an easy-to-read format so that they are easy to understand for both you and your patient.

 While everything mentioned above helps improve efficiency, the number 1 feature to look for when choosing any EMR system is flexibility.

-As technology advances EMR solutions are getting better and better as more features are being catered to doctors individual needs.
+As technology advances electronic medical record systems are getting better and better as more features are being catered to doctors individual needs.
 Having all this technology helps speed up admin processes, improve patient-care and overall save you time.